ShurimasKitten/HomoclinicContinuation_COCO/README.md

   <img src="Images/NormalHomo.png" alt="Description of the image">
 </div>

 This repository presents a continuation scheme for the continuation and bifurcation analysis of homoclinic connections in ordinary differential equations, utilizing the COCO Continuation Toolbox in MATLAB and largely following (Kuznetsov, Champneys, 1994).
-We do not aim to provide a detailed description of the resulting dynamics but instead refer the reader to "Elements of Applied Bifurcation Theory" by Yuri Kuznetsov as an entry point to the literature.
+We do not aim to provide a detailed description of each bifurcation, but instead refer the reader to "Elements of Applied Bifurcation Theory" by Yuri Kuznetsov as an entry point to the literature.

 We begin by formulating the boundary value problem (BVP) for path-following a homoclinic trajectory with respect to the parameters $\mu\in\mathbb{R}^2$, along with a description of detected codimension-two bifurcations.
-We then demonstrate the BVP with a four dimension climate model.
-In these examples, we identify a codimension-two Belyakov point and a codimension-two resonance point with real eignvalues.
+We then demonstrate the BVP with a four dimension climate model, identifying a codimension-two Belyakov point and a codimension-two resonance point with real eignvalues.

 ## The boundary value problem
 We consider differential equations equation of the form